All In Accessibility Standards

 Digital Communications

 Clear guidance for making your online content and interactions inclusive and usable.
-These standards come from the Web Content Accessibility Guidelines (WCAG) principles.
+These Standards come from the Web Content Accessibility Guidelines (WCAG) principles.
 They cover website features, social media, ticket booking, surveys, and forms.

 DC 1.
 Access Information

-The standards in this category focus on the access information available to visitors.
+The Standards in this category focus on the access information available to visitors.
 They guide venues in how to create and format access information sources to make them usable by a wide range of visitors.
 The section also covers some alternative formats commonly used to share venues’ access information, such as video guides and visual stories.

 DC 1.01 Access Information Pages